 - Palais de Rumine – a lovely Florentine-style building you’ll find in Place de la Riponne that houses multiple museums inside.

 - Old Town – to visit the old town and possibly do a bit of shopping, go to Rue de Bourg, St-François, Flon, and Place de la Palud

 - Market – Every Wednesday and Saturday morning from 8:00 am to 2:30 pm, there is a local farmer’s market around Rue de Bourg to Place de la Riponne

 - Ouchy – the relaxing, lakeside Ouchy can be a destination for walks and in summer can be combined with a swim in Bellerive

 - Bellerive Plage – the swimming pool in Bellerive near the lake has 3 large swimming pools including an Olympic-sized pool.
 It also has a supervised lake beach, beach volleyball courts, basketball courts, tennis tables, and an aquatic park on the lake.

-- Olympic Museum Lausanne – the Olympic Museum guides visitors through the history of the Olympics, sports equipment of various athletes, interactive multimedia and games, and more.
+- Olympic Museum Lausanne – the Olympic Museum guides visitors through the history of the Olympics, the sports equipment of various athletes, interactive multimedia and games, and more.
 The TOM café is also perfect for hanging out as it gives a magnificent view of the lake and the Alps from its terrace.

 - MCBA Art Museum – the MCBA, now located at Plateforme 10, showcases thousands of works of art.
 It covers visual arts and works such as those by Degas, Cézanne, Denis, Rodin, Giovanni Giacometti, and many more.

 - Aquatis Lausanne – Aquatis is not just an aquarium.
-It also features a komodo dragon, a poisonous snake, and other terrestrial animals.
+It also features a Komodo dragon, a poisonous snake, and other terrestrial animals.